mercul3s/mercedescoyle.com-jekyll/resume.md

 Otakon  *1/2014-present*
-Department head for Information Desk and Volunteer Operations, Otakon Vegas Staff for Volunteer Operations and Lost and Found, Otakon Baltimore Software development projects to help automate tedious processes
+Department head for Information Desk and Volunteer Operations, Otakon Vegas Staff for Volunteer Operations and Lost and Found, Otakorp Software development projects to help automate tedious processes, Code of Conduct committee

 GeekGirlCon *10/2016*
 Helped convention attendees learn about demo video games and systems